What is the SLAT certificate?

 How can I use the SLAT certificate?

 Students should be aware that across the US and abroad, standards for specific programs in Teaching English as a Second Language (TESOL) and Second Language Acquisition and Teaching (SLAT) vary widely, and there is no accrediting body specific to certificates.
 Therefore, on your résumé/C.V. or in your presentation letter, you should specify how much course work you did for the SLAT and add a few sentences about the practical work you did in your internship.
+SLAT advisors can also provide you with a signed document that states your coursework and number of practicum hours (this will match your transcript).
 Note that the UO SLAT certificate requirements are among the highest for second language teaching certificates.

 Can I get a certificate in more than one language?